brandon-rhodes/blog/texts/brandon/2018/twiddler.rst

 `twid-linux.tar.gz <https://www.media.mit.edu/wearables/lizzy/twid-linux.tar.gz>`_
 driver.

-Even after all of these years
+Even after all of these years,
-I was able to coax it into compiling — but the result was only that my mouse began to jitter around on my screen without the Twiddler appearing to be in control.
+I was able to coax it into compiling on modern Linux — but the result was only that my mouse began to jitter around on my screen without the Twiddler appearing to be in control.